Eppo-exp/eppo-docs/docs/sdks/event-logging.md

   assignmentLogger,
 });

-// Then every call to getAssignment will also log the event to mParticle const eppoClient = EppoSdk.getInstance();
+// Then every call to getStringAssignment will also log the event to mParticle const eppoClient = EppoSdk.getInstance();
-const variation = eppoClient.getAssignment(
+const variation = eppoClient.getStringAssignment(
   "<SUBJECT-KEY>",
   "<FLAG-KEY>",
   {